salanova-elliott/recom-sim/README.md

 Other introgression classes can be simulated by editing the output and feeding it back into the program (e.g. inputing two 'populations' of F2 with an introgression level of 1 to get F3)

 ## References
 Nielsen, E. E., L. A. Bach and P. Kotlicki (2006).
 "HYBRIDLAB (version 1.0): a program for generating simulated hybrids from population samples."
-Molecular Ecology Notes 6(4): 971-973
+Molecular Ecology Notes.
+6(4): 971-973